-- Common signs of allergic reactions to a new food include hives, flushed skin or rash, vomiting or diarrhea, swelling, and wheezing.
+- Common signs of allergic reactions to a new food include hives (red, raised blotches to skin), flushed skin or rash, vomiting or diarrhea, swelling (especially of face, lips or tongue), and wheezing.

 - If your baby has a swollen face, trouble breathing, or severe vomiting or diarrhea after eating, call 911 immediately.

 - As long as your baby can balance well while sitting up on her own, you can move her from the baby tub to the "big tub" for bath time.